valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

 * **Abstract _refreshDocument$**

-  Added *_refreshDocument$* to DossierService and its corresponding methods for correct behaviour.
+  Moved *_refreshDocument$* from DossierDetailComponent to DossierService and added its corresponding methods for correct behaviour.
+An implementation could use the refresh method to get the *_refreshDocument$* variable and be able to refresh the document information.

 ## Bugfixes